chriswhal/Project1/phuse_css_2016.md

 | statistical computing environment (SCE) | group formed at 2015 CSS, drafted whitepaper and updating with feedback now,  | Phase 2 (2016) use cases, Phase 3 expanding whitepaper |
 | cloud adoption | formed in 2013 when PRISME approached PhUSE, demand for cloud persists and is increasing although issues also persist, tenets for framework, history of framework, emphasis on aligning with predicate rules | framework development (including addition of auditing), agency & industry engagements, PhUSE publication vehicle |

-## Cloud Adoption Working Group Breakout
+## Cloud Adoption Working Group Breakout Day 1

 ### Attendees:
 * Tony Hewer, mdsol